frankcampos/second-life-recycling-server/README.md

 ## HOW TO CALL ENDPOINTS IN REACT
-1. Ensure that your .env file has the following items in it:
+1. Ensure that your .env file has the following items in it: these can be found on firebase under project settings
     ```sh
     NEXT_PUBLIC_FIREBASE_API_KEY=""
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=""